Where Are The Poppies Now is created by 14–18 NOW, the UK’s arts programme for the First World War centenary.

 However you should be aware that internet transmissions can never be guaranteed to be always private or secure.
 You should assume that any message you send to the 14–18 NOW website may be read or intercepted by others unless there is an indication (such as the https padlock symbol) that the transmission has been encrypted.

-By submitting a poppy pin or comment to the Where Are The Poppies Now map, you are agreeing that 14-18 NOW can use the publicly available information and images in promotional material.
-This may be email newsletter, featured stories on the 14-18 NOW or Where Are The Poppies Now website, advertising material.
+By submitting a poppy pin or comment to the Where Are The Poppies Now map, you are agreeing that 14-18 NOW can use the publicly available information and images in promotional material. your story and or images may be used in press articles, by email newsletter, featured stories on the 14-18 NOW or Where Are The Poppies Now website, advertising material.

 Your personal information will not be used for any unrelated purpose without your consent.